Caesars Entertainment Inc. (CZR) Shares Up Despite Recent Market Volatility

-Caesars Entertainment Inc. (NASDAQ: CZR)’s stock price has increased by 5.41 compared to its previous closing price of 51.22.
-Despite this, the company has seen a gain of 1.31% in its stock price over the last five trading days.
+Caesars Entertainment Inc. (NASDAQ: CZR)’s stock price has increased by 0.57 compared to its previous closing price of 50.47.
+Despite this, the company has seen a loss of -0.90% in its stock price over the last five trading days.
 Barron’s reported on 12/14/22 that PENN and Caesars Stocks Get Downgrades as Spending on Gaming Flattens

+Is It Worth Investing in Caesars Entertainment Inc. (NASDAQ: CZR) Right Now?

-Additionally, the 36-month beta value for CZR is 2.90.
-There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+The 36-month beta value for CZR is also noteworthy at 2.90.
+There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted by analysts for CZR is $72.46, which is $13.7 above the current price.
-The public float for CZR is 213.66M and currently, short sellers hold a 3.86% ratio of that float.
-The average trading volume of CZR on February 23, 2023 was 3.06M shares.
+The average price estimated by analysts for CZR is $72.46, which is $18.47 above than the current price.
+The public float for CZR is 213.04M, and at present, short sellers hold a 3.13% of that float.
+The average trading volume of CZR on March 01, 2023 was 3.02M shares.

-CZR’s stock has seen a 1.31% increase for the week, with a 7.25% rise in the past month and a 8.02% gain in the past quarter.
-The volatility ratio for the week is 3.72%, and the volatility levels for the past 30 days are at 4.19% for Caesars Entertainment Inc. The simple moving average for the last 20 days is 2.16% for CZR stock, with a simple moving average of 18.12% for the last 200 days.
+CZR’s stock has seen a -0.90% decrease for the week, with a -3.15% drop in the past month and a 2.17% gain in the past quarter.
+The volatility ratio for the week is 4.26%, and the volatility levels for the past 30 days are at 4.08% for Caesars Entertainment Inc. The simple moving average for the last 20 days is -3.87% for CZR stock, with a simple moving average of 11.29% for the last 200 days.

 Analysts’ Opinion of CZR